PAWAR Samraat's profile

 Areas of expertise

-Community and Ecosystem dynamics and stability under fluctuating environments, Metabolic theory of ecology, food webs, microbial communities
+Community and Ecosystem dynamics and stability under fluctuating environments, Ecosystem Engineering and Control, Metabolic theory of ecology, Interaction networks, Microbial communities